hyurl/sfn/docs/v1/en-US/http-controller.md

 ### Customize Error Page

-By default, the framework will send a view file according to the error code, and only pass the `err: StatusException` object to the template, it may not suitable for complicated needs.
+By default, the framework will send a view file according to the error code, and only pass the `err: HttpException` object to the template, it may not suitable for complicated needs.
 For this reason, the framework allows you to customize the error view handler by rewriting the static method `HttpController.httpErrorView`, the following example will show you how.